Cypac-Cybersecurity/cypac-nginx/README.md

 >[!NOTE]
 >Unless a parameter is flaged as 'optional', it is *mandatory* and a value must be provided.
+> This release now includes the PHPMailer library (version 6.8.0) available at `/opt/phpmailer`.
+Additionally, `Headless Chromium` is installed and ready for use, making it easier to generate PDFs from your web content.

 ### docker-compose (recommended, [click here for more info](https://docs.linuxserver.io/general/docker-compose))